Mwandigha/cprlogit/R_code_complete_data/README.md

 # User input

 Head to head comparison using pairwise deleted data may be performed by running *logit.penalised.comparison()* function.
 Below is a demonstration using data (not shared) where three clinical variables (oxygen saturation, age and sex) and an outcome (met.end.point.updated) are used.
 Lasso regression is fitted using the R package *glmnet*.
 For the models, the following are available, specifically 1 (regularised/ penalised logistic regression with alpha.param set to 0 for ridge, 1 for lasso and any value in-between for elastic net regression), 2 (logistic regression) and 3 (both regularised and logistic).
-Please visit [link](https://glmnet.stanford.edu/articles/glmnet.html) for more information on the model types supported by *glmnet* R package and for how cross validation is implemented.
+Please visit [link](https://glmnet.stanford.edu/articles/glmnet.html) for more information on the model types supported by *glmnet* R package and implementation of cross validation.

 ```{r eval = FALSE, echo = FALSE}